civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:    Building upkeep is now affected by readiness.
 Added:    New database flags for modders:
 - BuildingDB:
-   GoldPerUnit          Building adds ammount of gold per unit to civilization.
+   GoldPerUnit          Building adds amount of gold per unit to civilization.
    GoldPerUnitReadiness Building adds gold with readiness impact per unit.
    BuildingFeat         Building needs other building in percent of cities.
    SquaredBorderRadius  Building increases city radius like a fort.